marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise class"}}

-To define a promise, you can use `Promise` as a constructor.
+To create a promise, you can use `Promise` as a constructor.
 It has a somewhat odd interface—the constructor expects a function as argument, which it immediately calls, passing it a function that it can use to resolve the promise.
+It works this way, instead of for example with a `resolve` method, so that only the code that created the promise can resolve it.

 {{index "storage function"}}